 What is 2livNlearn.blog?

-2livNlearn.blog is a product of my experiences working with students and teachers.
-On this site you will find articles that relate to real issues that have come up as a part of navigating the needs of this fascinating, ever-changing, and uniquely challenging student population.
-Every topic covered is one that I have researched or experienced as a part of providing classroom teachers with support.
+2livNlearn.blog is a product of my varied experiences working with students and teachers.
+On this site you will find articles that relate to real issues that have come up as a part of navigating the needs of this fascinating, ever-changing, and uniquely-challenging student population.
+Every topic covered is one that I have researched or experienced as a part of teaching pre-kindergarten to college students or providing classroom teachers with support.

-I also have attempted, whenever possible, to give you a usable download within many articles, that you can print and use within your lesson planning and/or instruction.
-I have also linked this blog to my Teachers Pay Teachers store where you will find more freebies and resources.
+I also have attempted, whenever possible, to give you a usable download within many of the posts, that you can print and use within your lesson planning and/or instruction.

 Who am I?